 Manual culture of iPSCs is variable and labor-intensive, posing significant challenges for high-throughput applications.
 To address this problem, the SCTL developed and tested automated cell culture methods that enable standardization, biomanufacturing or large cell numbers, and increases the efficiency of collaborative projects.
 Using a robotic platform system (Sartorius CompacT SelecT™), SCTL scientists automated all essential steps of iPSC culture and directed differentiation (e.g., neurons, cardiomyocytes, and hepatocytes) under chemically defined conditions.
 This approach allows rapid and standardized manufacturing of billions of iPSCs that can be produced in parallel from up to 90 different patient-and disease-specific cell lines.
 Overall, non-stop robotic iPSC culture can increase scientific rigor and productivity to overcome major obstacles in the translation of iPSCs into therapies.
-To learn more about robotic iPSC culture, read our preprint available on bioRxiv.
+To learn more about robotic iPSC culture, read our paper published in Stem Cell Reports.
 Once the article is published, the supporting protocol and datasets will be shared on our iPSC Portal Resources page.

 As part of the NCATS Division of Preclinical Innovation, the SCTL has access to advanced high-throughput and high-content screening, multi-omics technologies, and functional cell characterization methods that are being used in an integrated fashion.
 The setup is ideal for discovery biology and generation of foundational datasets and resources to enable translational work.
 Depending on projects, quantitative high-throughput screening is carried out using NCATS’ large chemical libraries or genome-wide functional screens enabling systematic gene knockdown studies.
 Next-generation sequencing using latest technologies (Illumina NovaSeq™ 6000), various single-cell analysis platforms (e.g., 10X Genomics Chromium, Fluidigm Hyperion™, and Fluidigm Helios™), and high-throughput electrophysiology (Axion Biosystems Maestro APEX™) generate unique datasets, which will be shared with the scientific community.
 Once SCTL publications are available online, the supporting omics data (e.g., transcriptome, proteome), qHTS, and other data sets will be made available to the public in interactive and/or raw formats.
 To address the issues of reproducibility that have been a significant obstacle in the stem cell field, SCTL will also provide detailed protocols for researchers seeking to replicate or expand upon our work.
 To see all available protocols and datasets, visit the iPSC Portal Resources page.